-Creature-Feature Conversations is an ongoing series of informal discussions about obscure, unique, or cult horror films, primarily from the 80s and 90s.
+Creature-Feature Conversationsis a series of informal discussions about obscure, unique, or cult horror films, primarily from the 80s and 90s.

 Orrin Grey is a skeleton who likes monsters, movies, and especially monster movies.
 His stories have appeared in dozens of anthologies, including Ellen Datlow’s Best Horror of the Year, and been collected in Never Bet the Devil & Other Warnings and Painted Monsters & Other Strange Beasts.
 From 2011 until 2016 he wrote a monthly column on vintage horror cinema for Innsmouth Free Press that has now been collected into Monsters from the Vault.
 You can visit him online at orringrey.com.